SuryasnatGit/thrift-distributed-systems-projects/a2-Distributed-FS/README.md

-# Quorum Based Replicated File Server
+# Quorum Based Replicated Distributed File Server

 Team Members:
 - Danh Nguyen (nguy1952)
 - Wen Chuan Lee (leex7095)

-For a quick overview on how to run the project as as well test, please go to the **How to Run the Project section**, as well reading the **Client** section regarding the UI commands.
+For a quick overview on how to run the project and test, please go to the **How to Run the Project section**, as well reading the **Client** section regarding the UI commands.

 # Overall Design

 # The Coordinator

+The coordinator has a few primary responsibilities:
+- Acts as the entry point for queuing all Server requests.
+- Puts all read and write requests to the synchronized queue.
+- Starts one QueueWatcher thread and one ServerSync thread
+- Ensures blocking writes (no server threads can read when a write request is being processed)
+- Also acts as a server (by implementing the same Thrift interfaces as the Server)

+//talk about how the coordinator's read and writes assemble the quorum when the server makes the call
+//talk about how the coordinator is multithreaded, so many many threads assemble quorums for read and write simultaneously
+// talk about the synchronized and subscribed queues
+//talk about how the queue watcher works with the coordinator
+// talk about how the sync happens every few seconds

 # Servers

+The server is a multithreaded Java application that services all client requests, mainly reading and writing.
+Reads and writes on the servers are done by first connecting to the well-known coordinator to make a request to read or write a file to the DFS.
+The call to the coordinator is necessary as the requests are all put into a synchronized request queue.

 # Client